Helen-sew/kids-recipes/README.md

 ## Challenges
-* to allow owner of the recipe to edit and delete the recipe.
-It has resolved with the help of Wifred.
+* to allow owner of the recipe to edit and delete recipe.
 * wanted to create a live comment panel in each recipe page to add and delete comments.
-Is not fully implemented.
+It is not fully implemented.
 At the moment user still cannot delete comment.

+## Improvements
+* to allow user to create shopping list.
+* to have search function to search through receipes by keywords.